copilot-emacs/copilot.el/README.md

 At each tool confirmation prompt you can answer `yes`, `no`, or `always`; `always` approves that tool for the rest of the conversation so it stops asking.

-For the tools copilot.el runs itself, the prompt also offers `edit`, which lets you change the input before the tool runs: the shell command of `run_in_terminal`, the content of `create_file` (edited in a temporary buffer, confirmed with `C-c C-c` or cancelled with `C-c C-k`), or the URLs of `fetch_web_page`.
+For the tools copilot.el runs itself, the prompt also offers `edit`, which lets you change the input before the tool runs: the shell command of `run_in_terminal`, the content of `create_file`, or the URLs of `fetch_web_page`.
+Each opens in a temporary buffer, confirmed with `C-c C-c` or cancelled with `C-c C-k`.
 The tool then runs once with your edited input.
 Server-executed and MCP tools do not offer `edit`, since the server does not accept a modified input back.

 > [!IMPORTANT]
 >